Why metal bonding?

 Fasteners such as bolts and screws are very common methods of bonding for temporary joints.
 Fasteners are also suitable for semi temporary joints such as those in automotive assemblies.
 Nevertheless, problems may occur as fasteners require carefully placed holes, are prone to corrosion and may loosen over time.

-This is where metal adhesives come into picture: removable adhesives and tapes are suitable for temporary bonding, and they do not leave traces behind after removal.
+This is where metal bonding adhesive come into picture: removable adhesives and tapes are suitable for temporary bonding, and they do not leave traces behind after removal.
 Adhesives are also suitable for semi temporary joints as they seal from corrosion, are generally lighter and cheaper than mechanical fasteners, and distribute the stress throughout the bond making the assembly stronger.
 Some metal bonding adhesives come with special properties such as chemical resistance and heat resistance.
 Heat resistant glue for metal is common in public transport vehicles, automotive industry and general industrial applications.
 Metal glue can also be used for supporting fasteners: threadlocking and thread sealing are common applications where a metal glue makes sure the fastener does not loosen over time.

 If your design uses fasteners, click here to receive more information about other adhesive options.